 Let’s say you’re a bootlegger during Prohibition.
-There is this huge demand for alcoholic beverages that nobody can satisfy but you.
+There is this massive demand for alcoholic beverages that nobody can satisfy but you.
 People that before didn’t care about drinking now drink for the thrill of it, and they don’t much care about the quality of the alcohol as long as it is intoxicating.

 Sounds like a businessman’s paradise, uhu?

 Oh, but wait.
 To produce the liquor that will meet that demand, you need work and time.
-Say for example you want to make whiskey.
+Say, for example, you want to make whiskey.
 You need to distil grain alcohol, water and juniper berries (which means you need a distillery) and then you need to age it for at least several months, which means you need a cellar and a vast number of casks, and to wait while other sell their stuff.

 Sounds like hell.